 You get a sales infrastructure that runs on autopilot and keeps getting better.

-When we’re done, the Clay tables, the automations, the integrations, everything lives in your accounts.
+We don't rent you a service you can't control.
+We build it inside your accounts.
+When we're done, the Clay tables, the automations, the integrations, everything lives in your accounts.
 You can run it yourself, modify it, or bring us back to expand it.
-That’s how it should work.
+That's how it should work.

 Related Articles